irislib/faq/README.md

 ### Delete account

 Delete account feature on Account settings resets your profile and following, and disables login to Iris.
 If you want to come back after deleting your account, sign up again and create a new account.

+The delete account option is only available on some versions (e.g. Play and App store).

 ### Feed